-An associate is an entity in which the Bank normally holds, directly or indirectly, more than 20% but less than 50% over which the Group has significant influence and that is neither a subsidiary nor an interest in a joint venture.
+An associate is an entity in which the Bank normally holds, directly or indirectly, a shareholding of more than 20% but less than 50% over which the Group has significant influence and that is neither a subsidiary nor an interest in a joint venture.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee, without having control or joint control over those policies.

-As at 31 December 2013 and 31 December 2012 the Bank has no associated undertakings.
+As at 31 December 2014 and 31 December 2013, the Bank has no associated undertakings.